 until......they did. :-)

 For the first half of the 20th century, still photography was the lingua franca of the media.
 Newspapers were transformed when photography became a necessity rather than a novelty.
 Whereas the celebrated professionals of the 19th century were predominantly portraitists and landscape photographers, the 20th century was the century of the photojournalist.
 The men (or women, progress was slow but sure) who brought back pictures from the battlefront, disaster area, or just of everyday life became celebrated as the storytellers of the time.
-The photo essay became the means by which most people formed their worldview (rightly or wrongly, manipulation of the public by the media is not a 21st century-only phenomenon ;-)).
+The photo essay became the means by which many people formed their worldview (rightly or wrongly, manipulation of the public by the media is not a 21st century-only phenomenon ;-)).
 Among serious photographers, photojournalists were held up as the paragons of the art, the role models to aspire to becoming, and the arbiters of what constituted "real" photography.

 It was predominantly the photojournalist and the sports or wildlife photographer that fired the imagination of the enthusiast through the last half of the 1900s and through the first decade of the 2000s.
 And the Japanese camera manufacturers made the most of it, while also seeking to invade Kodak's consumer empire.
 It seemed that every time Market Saturation & Obsolescence threatened, they had an answer: